Is It Safe to Exercise if I Have Asthma?

 One of the goals of asthma treatment is to help you maintain a normal and healthy lifestyle, which includes exercise and other physical activities.
-Following your asthma action plan by taking medications as prescribed by your doctor, avoiding triggers, and monitoring your symptoms and lung function will help you achieve this goal.
+Taking your asthma medications as prescribed, avoiding triggers, and checking your symptoms and how well your lungs are working will help you achieve this goal.

-Activities that involve long periods of exertion, such as soccer, distance running, basketball, and field hockey, may be less well tolerated.
-Also less well tolerated are cold weather sports such as ice hockey, cross-country skiing, and ice-skating.
-However, many people with asthma are able to fully participate in these activities.
+Activities that involve long periods of exertion, such as soccer, distance running, basketball, and field hockey, may not be as easy.
+Also, cold-weather sports, such as ice hockey, cross-country skiing, and ice skating, may pose challenges.
+But many people with asthma are able to fully take part in these activities.

 What Should I Do to Control My Asthma When I Exercise?

-Always use your pre-exercise asthma inhalers (inhaled bronchodilators) before beginning exercise.
+- Always use your pre-exercise asthma medicine (most commonly, inhaled bronchodilators), if directed by your asthma action plan, before beginning exercise.

-Perform warm-up exercises and maintain an appropriate cool-down period after exercise.
+- Perform warm-up exercises, and have a good cool-down period after exercise.

-If you have allergic asthma, avoid exercising outdoors when pollen counts are high and when there is high air pollution.
+- If you have allergic asthma, avoid exercising outdoors when pollen counts or air pollution counts are high.

-Maintaining an active lifestyle is important for both physical and mental health.
-Remember: asthma is not a reason to avoid exercise.
-With proper diagnosis and the most effective treatment, you should be able to enjoy the benefits of an exercise program without experiencing asthma symptoms.
+Staying active is important for your physical and mental health.
+Remember: Asthma is not a reason to avoid exercise.
+With proper diagnosis and the most effective treatment, you should be able to enjoy the benefits of an exercise program without having asthma symptoms.

 If you have any questions, talk to your doctor.

-What Do I Do If I Have an Asthma Attack While Exercising?
+What Should I Do if I Have an Asthma Attack While Exercising?

 Your doctor will probably talk to you about exercise-induced-bronchoconstriction (they might use the old name, exercise-induced asthma).
 It can happen whether you have asthma or not.
 It’s when your airways constrict and you have asthma symptoms during exercise, such as: